opensearch-project/opensearch-js/guides/search.md

 # Search
 OpenSearch provides a powerful search API that allows you to search for documents in an index.
 The search API supports a number of parameters that allow you to customize the search operation.
 In this guide, we will explore the search API and its parameters.
+To complement your exploration of the OpenSearch Search API and its parameters, a working sample is available in [`../samples/search.js`](../samples/search.js).
 # Setup
 Let's start by creating an index and adding some documents to it:
 ```javascript